waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **New Plan:** Solve the Seafoam Islands boulder puzzle.
 A sign on B4F stated, "Boulders might change the flow of water!".

 ## B. Seafoam Islands Puzzle Log
-- **Current Location:** Seafoam Islands B3F
+- **Current Location:** Seafoam Islands B1F
-- **Current Objective:** Find a path to the main area of B3F to manipulate the boulders and alter the water currents.
+- **Current Objective:** Find the correct path to the eastern side of the Seafoam Islands to solve the boulder puzzle.
-- **Observation:** I am on an isolated platform on the western side of B3F.
-The only way forward is to return to B2F and find another route down.
+- **Conclusion (Western Entrance):** The western entrance and all its interconnected paths on B1F, B2F, and B3F are an isolated loop and a dead end for the main puzzle.
+The solution must be on the eastern side of the islands.
-- **Next Step:** Ascend the ladder at (6, 13) to return to B2F.
+- **Next Step:** Exit the western caves completely and find the eastern entrance.

 # V. Archived Logs
 ## Pokemon Mansion Puzzle Log